AzharJacobs/MT5/README.md

 - Check MT5 market watch for symbol visibility

 ### Database Errors
-- Verify DATABASE_URL is correct
+- Verify TURSO_DATABASE_URL and TURSO_AUTH_TOKEN are correct
-- Check database permissions
+- Check that your Turso database exists and is accessible
-- Ensure tables were created (migration ran)
-- If you see a timeout to an IPv6 address (e.g. `2600:...`) on port 5432, your network likely blocks 5432 or has broken IPv6 routing.
-  - Try forcing IPv4: set `DB_FORCE_IPV4=1`
-  - You can also fail faster by setting `DB_CONNECT_TIMEOUT=10` (seconds)
+- Tables are created automatically on first run
+- Ensure you have network connectivity to Turso servers

 ### Gaps in Data
 - Normal during market closures (weekends, holidays)